+Multi-photon entangled quantum states are key to advancing quantum technologies such as multi-party quantum communications, quantum sensing or quantum computation.
+Their scalable generation, however, remains an experimental challenge.
+Current methods for generating these states rely on stitching together photons from probabilistic sources, and state generation rates drop exponentially in the number of photons.
+Here, we implement a system based on active feed-forward and multiplexing that addresses this challenge.
+We demonstrate the scalable generation of four-photon and six-photon GHZ states, increasing generation rates by factors of 9 and 35, respectively.
+This is consistent with the exponential enhancement compared to the standard non-multiplexed approach that is predicted by our theory.
+These results facilitate the realization of practical multi-photon protocols for photonic quantum technologies.

-textit{Introduction --} Entangling multi-partite quantum systems is an important task in quantum technologies \cite{Pan2012}, where large entangled photonic states are key to multi-party communication.
-They provide a distinct advantage over pairwise entanglement \cite{murao1998multiparticle}, if the cost of the multi-photon state preparation is not too high \cite{PhysRevA.97.022307}.
-Large entangled states are also critical for obtaining a quantum advantage in cluster-state linear optical quantum computation \cite{PhysRevA.68.022312} and quantum-enhanced metrology \cite{doi:10.1080/00107510802091298}.
+\emph{Introduction.---} Entangling multi-partite quantum systems is an important task in quantum technologies \cite{pan2012multiphoton}.
+Large entangled photonic states are key to multi-party communication \cite{su2016quantum, jin2006three,hao2001controlled}, where they provide distinct advantages over pairwise entanglement such as increased secret key rates and robustness to some types of noise \cite{malik2016multi,epping2017multi,hu2020experimental,proietti2021experimental}.
+Large entangled states are also critical for obtaining a quantum advantage in cluster-state linear optical quantum computation \cite{raussendorf2003measurement,walther2005experimental,prevedel2007high,gao2011experimental,yao2012experimental,adcock2019programmable} and quantum-enhanced metrology \cite{dowling2008quantum}.
+The scalable generation of such states especially at telecommunications wavelengths remains, however, an outstanding challenge.
+One prominent example of multi-photon entangled states are Greenberger-Horne-Zeilinger (GHZ) states \cite{Greenberger1990Bell}.
+They are typically generated via postselection by interfering photons from polarization Bell pairs – photon pairs that are maximally entangled in their polarization degree of freedom – at passive linear optical elements \cite{bouwmeester1999observation, pan2001experimental,lu2007experimental,megidish2012resource, takeda2019demand,wu2021robust,xu2022experimental}.
+For a 4 photon GHZ state two polarization Bell pairs must be generated e.g. in a state like

-Current sources of multi-photon entangled states do not fulfill the demanding requirements of these applications, because they are primarily based on the simultaneous generation of many entangled photon pairs and their subsequent interference in linear optical networks.
-A prime example for this is the probabilistic generation of multi-photon GHZ states \cite{PhysRevLett.82.1345, Zhong2018}, where $N$ photon pairs are probabilistically combined to produce a $2N$-photon state.
-Typically, individual sources generate entangled photon pairs with probability $p\ll1$.
-The probability of $N$ sources producing pairs simultaneously in an average number of $M$ trials is then $Mp^N$; it decreases exponentially with increasing number of sources.

-This scaling can be overcome by source multiplexing, which refers to the method of using multiple effective sources and feed-forward to increase generation rates.
-This idea has initially been put forward for the generation of single photons \cite{Migdall2002} but generalises to other states (e.g. photon pairs), given that heralding is possible.
-When a generation event is heralded from one source, the generated photon pair (or a part thereof) is stored in a quantum memory.
-This is implemented for all $N$ sources, giving each source $M$ chances to produce a pair; after all sources have fired, the stored states are released and processed further.
-In this case, the generation probability grows as $(Mp)^N$, thus providing an $M^{N-1}$ enhancement \cite{Kaneda:17}.